Vincit/objection.js/doc/includes/API.md

 // Batch insert.
 This only works on Postgresql as it is
 // the only database that returns the identifiers of
 // _all_ inserted rows.
 If you need to do batch inserts
-// on other databases use *knex* directly.
+// on other databases useknex* directly.
 // (See .knexQuery() method).
 Person
   .query()